4dn-dcic/fourfront/docs/public/metadata-submission/web_submission.md

 **To create a new item**

-1. Navigate to an item of the type for which you want to create metadata eg. [Hi-C Experiment 4DNEX5LRCIOK](https://data.4dnucleome.org/experiments-hi-c/4DNEX5LRCIOK/)
+1. Navigate to an item of the type for which you want to create metadata.

-2. You can find **Create** and **Edit** links near the top of a page for most items in our system.
-You will not see one or both of these buttons if you lack permission to perform these operations, which may be due to the status of the item and/or your role in our system.
+2. You can find **Create** and **Edit** links near the top of a page for most items in our system.  **NOTE** You will not see one or both of these buttons if you lack permission to perform these operations, which may be due to the status of the item and/or your role in our system.
 3. When you click **Create** the first thing you will be asked is to create an alias for your item.
 This is a lab specific unique identifier for this object taking the form of xxxx:xxxxx where the portion before the colon is a lab designation eg. 4dndcic and the portion after is an identifier that you choose that is unique within your lab group (see section on using aliases [here](/help/getting-started#referencing-existing-objects)).
 4. When you submit your alias you will be brought to a page where you can start entering metadata.
     * You will see two gray bars *Fields* and *Linked Objects* and selecting the *+* will expand those bars to show the fields and objects that can be entered.